9trocode/node_storage_manager/README.md

  * `destination` - required, where to put the file when done downloading

 ### StorageInstance.upload()
-Uploads file to S3, AWS & NFS using sotrage pipe
+Uploads file to S3, AWS & NFS using storage pipe

 `parameters`:
  * `bucketName` - required, S3 bucket name to upload files to.